What is Abdominal Sepsis about?

 The results of prospective trials have often overestimated the corollaries of patients with severe peritonitis.

 However, the results of published clinical trials may not represent the actual morbidity and mortality rates of these infections.

 Patients who have perforated appendicitis are usually more represented in clinical trials.

 In addition, patients with intra-abdominal infection enrolled in clinical trials often have a greater chance of cure and survival.

-In fact, the eligibility criteria of the trials often restrict the inclusion of patients with diseases that would increase the mortality rate of patients with intra-abdominal infections.
+The eligibility criteria of the trials often restrict the inclusion of patients with diseases that would increase the mortality rate of patients with intra-abdominal infections.

-After excluding patients with perforated appendicitis, they found that the cure rate between patients who had intra-abdominal infections and enrolled in clinical trials was much higher than that of patients who were not enrolled (79% vs. 41% ) and that the mortality rate was much lower 10% versus 33%).
+After excluding patients with perforated appendicitis, they found that the cure rate among patients who had intra-abdominal infections and enrolled in clinical trials was much higher than that of patients who were not enrolled (79% vs. 41% ) and that the mortality rate was much lower 10% versus 33%).

-Epidemiological studies of patients with intra-abdominal infections including severely ill subjects have shown higher mortality rates.
+Epidemiological studies of patients with intra-abdominal infections, including severely ill subjects, have shown higher mortality rates.